Autodesk-Forge/forge-tutorial-postman/ModelDerivative_02/instructions/task-4.md

 Before you download the STL file you must make sure that the translation job is complete.
 In the previous task a script captured the URN of the STL file in a variable named `dv_urn_0`

-## Obtain the Download URL and Signed Cookie
+## Obtain Signed Cookie

-In order to download the OBJ file, you need to obtain the download URL and signed cookies required to access the OBJ file.
+Signed cookies give you the ability to securely download the generated OBJ file for a short period of time.
+To obtain the download URL and signed cookies for the STL file:

 1. In the Postman sidebar, click **Task 4 - Download STL File > GET Obtain Signed Cookie**.
 The request loads.